Dungoler/N.I.-Project/README.md

 <img src="https://github.com/Dungoler/N.I.-Project/blob/main/Library/N.I%20Img/Attachments/Img3.png"/>

-Now, press the three dots on the top and change the Dock location to the left, as we're working with '**RIGHT**'
+Now, press the three dots on the top and change the Dock location to the left, as we're working with '**RIGHT**'.

 [**NOTE**: I don´t recommend using edge browser for tracing with ***N.I.***.
 The reason is because edge has an outline for fullscreen and Non-fullscreen Inspect Element mode; this outline overrides the margin and, for example, instead of having 1 CM of margin, you get 1.10 CM of right and lower margin thus having an unconsistent margin on the sides in terms of measurements, either that or a slide bar that will hide part of the image.
 If you find a way to hide this feature, i would greatly appreciate if you told us about it on [Issues](https://github.com/Dungoler/N.I.-Project/issues).]